 Baldwin County Circuit Court, 312 Courthouse Square, Bay Minette, AL 36507.
 All civil claims from Summerdale and Baldwin County are litigated there if they go to trial.

 The driver who hit me was from out of state.
-Does their home state's law apply?
+Does their home state's insurance law apply?

 What if the road was wet when the crash happened near CR-32?